webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 DTLS provides a dedicated API to export the keys to used by another process.
 This is defined in [RFC 5705](https://tools.ietf.org/html/rfc5705)

 ### Session Creation
-SRTP defines a Key Deriviation Function that is used on the inputs.
+SRTP defines a Key Derivation Function that is used on the inputs.
 When creating a SRTP Session the inputs are run through this to generate our keys for our SRTP Cipher.
 After this you can move on to processing media.

 ### Exchanging Media
 Each RTP packet has a 16 bit SequenceNumber.
 These Sequence Numbers are used to keep packets in order, like a Primary Key.
 During a call these will rollover.
 SRTP keeps track of it and calls this the rollover counter.